girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 While API reference explains every call in the API and parameter, values, etc., other types of docs often provides step-by-step instructions, and copy-and-pasteable code samples, including *Hello World*.

 A rule of thumb of writing these docs is keep everything simple in plain English.
-Complex docs don't impress your fellow engineers, but rather repell them.
-The basic tutorial should be short and simple too, but if you want to explore your creativity like I do, you should provide supplimental tutorials beyond your API docs- Blog, Demo, Showcase, etc.
+Complex docs don't impress your fellow engineers, but rather repel them.
+The basic tutorial should be short and simple too, but if you want to explore your creativity like I do, you should provide supplemental tutorials beyond your API docs- Blog, Demo, Showcase, etc.

 ### Creative Contents for Developers